d-eathrow/anonymousland/_items/Another guide.md

 <br>

-##### Additional Setup

-You are never truly done configuring and setting up Qubes.
-There will always be more and more to configure.
-This section goes through some of these additional configurations.
+###### "Splitting"

+Let's startup by creating some basic qubes.
+To start, clone ``vault`` and create ``pgp-keys`` and ``ssh-keys`` to store our keys securely.
+Both should have __no internet access__.
+We will need to properly setup [split-pgp](https://qubes-os.org/doc/split-gpg) and [split-ssh](https://kushaldas/in/posts/using-split-ssh-in-qubesos-4-0.html).
+Using the "split" method, we are able to create an additional [split-browser](https://github.com/rustybird/qubes-split-browser) and a [split-dm-crypt](https://github.com/rustybird/qubes-split-dm-crypt).

+More thoughts:

+- Split-Browser
+- Split-Print

 <br>

 ###### U2F-Proxy

-Like the variety of tools offered by QubesOS, [u2f-proxy](https://qubes-os.org/doc/u2f-proxy) is no exception.
-This is an amazing tool that we will use for multi-factor authentication.
-This allows you to "compartmentalize the browser in one qube and the USB stack in another so that they are always kept separate from each other".
+Using [u2f-proxy](https://qubes-os.org/doc/u2f-proxy) allows you to "compartmentalize the browser in one qube and the USB stack in another so that they are always kept separate from each other".

 The Qubes documentation shows the following for installation: